teradici/pcoip-agent-azure-templates/README.md

 #### Known Issue(s)
 * Initial windowed mode connections to a newly deployed PCoIP **Graphics** Agent may result in a blank screen.
 To clear the blank screen, resize the window or connect in full-screen mode.
 * Reset password does not work from Azure portal for Linux agent if you have a capital letter in your user name.
+* Currently Graphic Agent is not supported on Linux due to driver issues on RHEL 7.4.
+Please check back in later time.

 ## Common error codes for Linux Deployment
 100 -- Adding the Teradici repository failed.